AMR-Platform/LiDAR_Interface/reader2.0/README.md

 - This was a bug in the angle calculation that has been **fixed**
 - Run `./test_angle_calculation` to verify the fix
 - The angles should now be continuous and smooth

+**"Getting readings at 15m when blocking with hand"**
+- This is normal behavior - weak reflections from your hand
+- The improved filtering now rejects these (RSSI > 20-35 depending on mode)
+- Use `lidar_visualizer` for best filtering with multi-sample validation

 **Permission denied**
 - Run with `sudo` for UDP port access: `sudo ./lidar_reader`